kleinbottle/css-colors/docs/manual.typ

 Finally, the #link("https://www.w3.org/TR/SVG11/types.html#ColorKeywords")[SVG 1.1 Specification] of 2011 #cite(<SVG11>) and the #link("https://www.w3.org/TR/css-color-3/#html4")[CSS Color Module Level 3] #cite(<CSS3>) of 2022 have standardized on a list of 147 color names, known as the "recognized color keyword names" or the "extended color keywords"  respectively.
 They include the original 16 colors, augmented by `orange`, and additional colors from the X11 set.
 These colors---common to both the CSS and SVG standards---are referred to as the CSS Colors in this manual and module.

 This standardization aims to provide a consistent color naming scheme across the Web, and has remained relatively stable.
 It is this set of color names that forms the basis for this module.
-How the CSS colors were given their rather idiosyncratic names is explained in #link("https://www.youtube.com/watch?v=HmStJQzclHc")[this You Tube video] #cite(<CSShistory>).
+How the CSS colors were given their rather idiosyncratic names is explained in a lighthearted but factual fashion by Alex Sexton in this #link("https://www.youtube.com/watch?v=HmStJQzclHc")[this You Tube video] #cite(<CSShistory>).

+There are 147 "recognized CSS color keyword names" of which only 138 are unique.

 === CSS colors vis-a-vis Typst